 - utility costs like maintenance, heating and cleaning

-Delivering a high-quality student experience
+Delivering a high-quality student experience and world class research

 We use our income to provide the best student experience and are consistently ranked highly for this by our students in national University surveys.
 To maintain the quality of this experience, we pay for high-quality staff and facilities for research that has impact across the world.